toddledev/documentation/docs/05-the-editor/07-issue-panel/index.md

 ---

 # Issues panel
-The issue panel helps you identify and resolve problems within your toddle project.
+The issue panel helps you identify and resolve problems within your Nordcraft project.
 It provides an overview of all issues, allowing you to maintain code quality and improve project stability.

 ![Issues panel|16/9](issues-panel.webp){https://toddle.dev/projects/docs_examples/branches/main/components/screenshot-page?rightpanel=style&canvas-width=800&canvas-height=800&leftpanel=Problems}